spuriNV/buoyancy_engine/README.md

 ```

 **What this does:**
-- Kills any existing processes
-- Starts MongoDB (if not running)
 - Starts data logger server (port 3000)
 - Starts dashboard server (port 3001)
+- Connects to MongoDB Atlas
 - Sends test data (if enabled)

 ### **2. Access Dashboard**